ricksharp7/researchfish-test/README.md

 ## Future enhancements

 - Remove environment variable values from .env.example.
 I just left them in there for now to simplify setup.
+- Support publisher (prefix) searches with CrosRef
 - Handle any other edge cases returned from CrosRef.
 - Add validation for the DOI format.
 - Support results pagination.
-- Provide freetext search functionality.
+- Support free text search functionality.
 - Make the interface actually look nice.